Don't just go to Orchard Road for shopping, there's heaps to do with kids at Orchard Road too!

 If you’re in the Dhoby Ghaut area just a little bit down from Orchard Road, be sure to check out Fort Canning Park and get a mini history lesson as you explore the old barracks.
 The tombstones by Fort Canning Green is a creepy spot worth paying a visit to and a great place for photo ops.
 Especially at the iconic Fort Canning Tree Tunnel that’s blowing up the internet.
 And, if you’ve got older kids, we recommend planning ahead and catching Shakespeare in the Park or Films at the Fort during the evening for an unforgettable night.

 Get the most awesome view of Singapore at ION Orchard‘s ION Sky.
 Take the lift up all the way to level 56 and you’ll find yourself 218 metres into the clouds.
 You’ll get amazing 360° panoramic views of Singapore!
 Or for a cool photo opp, make your way to Emerald Hill where you’ll see a row of picturesque shophouses.
+Here’s a tip, Apple runs free photo tours of Emerald Hill.
 Have fun and snap away!

 Where to eat in Orchard Road